rliu4936/Grade-Calculator/README.md

 ## Who will use it?

-Students that want to know how they are doing in a course / term.
+Students who want to know how they are doing in a course / term **numerically**.

 ## Why is this project of interest to you?

 This project is interesting to me, because I often find myself using an excel sheet to calculate my averages.
+I would have to manually input the grades, weighting, and the math formulas for the calculation.

 ## User story